Akshita-coder07/TradeData_Analysis/README.md

 # TradeData_Analysis
-This report presents an analysis of historical trade data from various Binance accounts over a 90-day period.
-The objective is to calculate key financial metrics, rank accounts based on performance, and provide a top 20 list of the best-performing accounts.
+TradeData_Analysis is a Python-based project designed to analyze and evaluate trading performance from Binance accounts.
+It calculates important financial metrics such as ROI, PnL, Win Rate, Sharpe Ratio, and Maximum Drawdown for each account.
+The project ranks all accounts based on their performance and provides insights to identify the best-performing traders.
+It uses pandas, NumPy, and other data analysis libraries to process CSV trade data efficiently.